TextToSpeechSkills

 Build around jobs, not waiting

-The API returns predictable job states for queued and fast paths, which keeps frontend clients clean and avoids leaking server credentials.
+The API returns predictable job states, which keeps frontend clients clean and avoids leaking server credentials.

 When this helps

 Developers building agent workflows, product narration, and speech features usually need a repeatable path for writing, review, generation, billing, and reuse.
-The most important jobs here are use readable expression tags, keep voices consistent, build around jobs, not waiting.
+The most important jobs here are use natural expression markup, price api usage with the same credits, keep voices consistent, build around jobs, not waiting, pair with speech-to-text when agents listen.
 Those are the moments where voice becomes part of real work instead of a one-off export.

 How the workflow works